DBProductions/rabbitmq-cluster/README.md

     $ docker-compose up

+The management UIs can be found under `http://localhost:15672`, `http://localhost:15673` and `http://localhost:15674`.

 # Scripts

 A collection of scripts use rabbitmqadmin, rabbitmqctl and curl to create Cluster, Exchanges, Queues, Bindings, Policies, User and publish a message.
+All scripts are executed on `rabbitmq1`.

+### setup_cluster.sh
-`setup_cluster.sh` let rabbitmq2 and rabbitmq3 join rabbitmq1 as cluster.
+Let rabbitmq2 and rabbitmq3 join rabbitmq1 as cluster.

     $ ./setup_cluster.sh
     Stopping rabbit application on node rabbit@rabbitmq2 ...